Cassandra: Efficient Enforcement of Sequential Execution for Cryptographic Programs (Extended Version): Background

 \item[\textbf{RSB}] The Return Stack Buffer (RSB) predicts the target address of return instructions.
-While returns are also considered to be indirect branches, most processors use RSB to determine return addresses.
-Spectre-RSB~\cite{koruyeh2018spectre} is an example of exploiting the RSB primitive. \end{enumerate} Throughout this paper, we refer to all control flow instructions (direct, indirect, and return) as \textit{branches}.
+While returns can considered as indirect branches, processors use the RSB to determine return addresses (e.g. Spectre-RSB~\cite{koruyeh2018spectre} and RetBleed~\cite{wikner2022retbleed}). \end{enumerate} Note, that commodity microarchitectures might have multiple components that speculate on a specific type of branch.
+For example, GadgetSpinner~\cite{chen2024gadgetspinner} demonstrates that the Loop Stream Detector (LSD) in Intel CPUs also speculates on loop conditional branches.
+However, we use the aforementioned primitives to represent general classes of primitives (i.e., the LSD speculation falls into the PHT primitive).
+Throughout this paper, we refer to all control flow instructions (direct, indirect, and return) as \textit{branches}.

 \textbf{Data flow speculation}.
-Modern processors deploy mechanisms for speculative execution of loads: \begin{enumerate} \item[\textbf{STL}] Store-to-load forwarding (STL) allows a load to forward data from a prior same-address store before all prior stores are resolved, without sending a request to the memory.
-Spectre-v4~\cite{horn2018speculative} is an example of exploiting the STL primitive.
+Modern processors deploy mechanisms for speculative execution of loads.
+Prior attacks demonstrated two primitives that can leak: \begin{enumerate}[leftmargin=0.9cm] \item[\textbf{STL}] Store-to-load forwarding (STL) allows a load to forward data from a prior same-address store before all prior stores are resolved, without sending a request to the memory (e.g., Spectre-v4~\cite{horn2018speculative}).

-\item[\textbf{PSF}] Predictive store forwarding (PSF) allows a younger load to forward data from an unresolved store before the load and store addresses are resolved.
-Spectre-PSF~\cite{cauligi2020constant} is an example of exploiting this primitive. \end{enumerate}
+\item[\textbf{PSF}] Predictive store forwarding (PSF) allows a younger load to forward data from an unresolved store before the load and store addresses are resolved (e.g., Spectre-PSF~\cite{cauligi2020constant}). \end{enumerate}

-Mitigating control flow speculation primitives poses higher overheads compared to data flow primitives.
-Experiments from Mosier et al.~\cite{mosier2023serberus} show that naively addressing data flow speculation by setting the SSBD control bit~\cite{intel-spectre-mitigations} in existing Intel CPUs incurs negligible performance overhead (less than 1\% when no other compiler mitigation like SLH~\cite{slh} or retpoline~\cite{retpoline} is enabled for control flow speculation).
+Mitigating control flow speculation poses higher overheads compared to data flow.
+Our experiments in \secref{sec:perf-results} show that naively addressing data flow speculation in cryptograhic programs incurs negligible performance overhead (less than 1\%).
+Hence, we only focus on addressing control flow speculation in an efficient way.